eocode/Python-Clients-CLI/README.md

 ## Description
 This code contains a simple CRUD program
-* main.py CRUD based in Strings
+* main.py CRUD based on Strings
-* main2.py CRUD based in lists
+* main2.py CRUD based on Lists

 ## How to Run